jandot/aerts-exercises-leipzig/Databases/databases.md

 To get to the first normal form:

-Eliminate duplicative columns from the same table Create separate tables for each group of related data and identify each row with a unique column (the primary key) The columns rs123451, rs98765 and rs28465 are duplicates; they describe exactly the same type of thing (albeit different instances).
+* **Eliminate duplicative columns** from the same table
+* Create separate tables for each group of **related data** and identify each row with a unique column (the primary key)

+The columns rs123451, rs98765 and rs28465 are duplicates; they describe exactly the same type of thing (albeit different instances).
 According to the first rule of the first normal form, we need to eliminate these.
 And we can do that by creating new records (rows) for each SNP.
-In addition, each row should have a unique key.
-Best practices tell us to use autoincrementing integers, the primary key should contain no information in itself.
+In addition, each row should have a **unique key**.
+Best practices tell us to use autoincrementing integers, the **primary key should contain no information in itself**.

 id | individual | ethnicity | snp | genotype | genotype_amb | chromosome | position
 :--|:-----------|:----------|:----|:---------|:-------------|:-----------|:--------